Byron/google-apis-rs/README.md

 using template engine: '.pyenv/bin/python etc/bin/mako-render'

 Targets
-docs         -   cargo-doc on all APIs, assemble them together and generate index github-pages -   invoke ghp-import on all documentation apis         -   make all APIs cargo        -   run cargo on all APIs, use ARGS="args ..." to specify cargo arguments regen-apis   -   clear out all generated apis, and regenerate them clean-apis   -   delete all generated APIs help-api     -   show all api targets to build individually help         -   print this help license      -   regenerate the main license file update-json  -   rediscover API schema json files and update api-list.yaml with latest versions api-deps     -   generate a file to tell make what API file dependencies will be
+help-api       -   show all api targets to build individually help-cli       -   show all cli targets to build individually docs-all       -   cargo-doc on all APIs and associates, assemble them together and generate index docs-all-clean -   remove the entire set of generated documentation github-pages   -   invoke ghp-import on all documentation regen-apis     -   clear out all generated apis, and regenerate them license        -   regenerate the main license file update-json    -   rediscover API schema json files and update api-list.yaml with latest versions deps           -   generate a file to tell how to build libraries and programs help           -   print this help
 make: Nothing to be done for `help'.
 ```

-You can easily build the documentation index using `make docs` and individual API documentation using `make <api-name>-doc`.
-Run doctests on all apis with `make cargo ARGS=test` or on individual ones using `make <api-name>-cargo ARGS=test`.
+You can easily build the documentation index using `make docs-all` and individual API documentation using `make <api-name>-doc`.
+Run doctests on all apis with `make cargo-api ARGS=test` or on individual ones using `make <api-name>-cargo ARGS=test`.
 To see which API targets exist, run `make help-api`.

+The same goes for commandline programs, just ust `-cli` instead of `-api`, and have a look at `help-cli` for individual targets.

 ## Make and parallel job execution